lkorczowski/chatgpt-shortlist/README.md

 This repository is a curated list of interesting tools, plugins, and resources for working with OpenAI's ChatGPT.
 It also contains small tutorials to help you learn various aspects of using ChatGPT effectively.

+## The story behind this repo
+After using for several months ChatGPT 3.5 and ChatGPT 4 daily for various tasks, I decided to start an experiment:
+**For 3 months, my boss will be ChatGPT.** In all the aspects of my life, ChatGPT will guide me to be a better parent, be better organize, eat better and even build a 10,000€/month business.
+I'll update this repo to share my learnings about this interesting experiment.
+Hopefully you can reproduice it yourself.

 ## Table of Contents

 1. [Tools and Plugins](#tools-and-plugins)